What was the inspiration behind your new EP ‘I Am Because I Dance’?

 So after my first EP was out in June of 2018 I went into a serious musician depression.
 I had worked so hard on this EP and it was out and I was like, what the hell and I to do next?!
 I got this crazy idea of mass releasing content.
 I knew I was too new in the music world to just drop an entirely new project and I loved all the songs on my first EP.
 So I decided to do this crazy thing called Twelve Months of Kingsley.
 Where I release something – music video, EP, singles, hella merch – on the 23rd of each month.

-The songs on the EP seem to stem from a mix of genres, talk us
+The songs on the EP seem to stem from a mix of genres, talk us through this.

 My entire first EP was inspired by tons of people who look at my skin color to determine what genre they think I should sing.
 On this occasion, a Portland producer told me I should try stick to singing neo-soul (which I have never ever sung before) and that my voice reminded him of Aretha Franklin.
 LIKE WHAT!?!!
 I created this EP with 5 different genres in one just to prove a point that musicians don’t have to stick to one genre (like come on, it’s 2019) and the color of your skin shouldn’t determine which one.
 Then, I took my stems to producers that would help build the project the way I wanted to.